yujiri8/yujiri.xyz/reviews/undertale.md

 The game is significantly harmed by the lack of a fast travel and the slow movement.
 It makes it very unappealing to revisit previous areas, which is especially bad since that's required for a lot of important scenes.

 There's also a pretty egregious trial and error room in the beginning where there's a floor of only a tile type you've seen that you fall through to a lower room if you step on, but it turns out there's a path you can walk on without falling, and you just have to find it by trial and error.

-# Story

-Honestly, my opinion of the game went from a 5/10 to a 9/10 just over the period *from the end of the final boss to the end of the game* on my first (Neutral) run.
-I can't even talk about it much without ruining it, but I guess a spoiler tag would do: it involves <span class="spoiler">meta stuff in the style of [Doki Doki Literature Club](/reviews/ddlc)</span>, and an incredibly satisfying return of someone from the beginning.

-All of the main characters are excellent, nuanced and endearing and have significant development.
-Even characters I'd previously planned to kill, I ended up finding quite likable, and their actions much more defensible in hindsight.

-Both the Pacifist and Genocide endings hold mind-blowing reveals that the other doesn't.
-The Pacifist ending is absolutely glorious.
-It involves all the characters, and an epilogue about as good as [Lost Odyssey](/reviews/lost_odyssey)'s.

-I'm awed by how much work is put into the many different Neutral endings.
-I only saw one (Papyrus's), but I read about the possibilities on the wiki and... wow.

-## Morality

-One thing I'm disappointed about is that the game doesn't lend any serious consideration to the idea that it is justified for <span class="spoiler">the monsters to kill you to free them all</span>.
-There's not even an ending where you <span class="spoiler">voluntarily submit to this</span>, even though that's the most logical way for this to end if the protagonist has good intentions (and was the ending I thought I was going for on my first run).

-Of course, I have to make the monarchy criticism.
-It normalizes monarchy by having both a king and a queen as designated goodguys, like all too much fantasy fiction.
-It also normalizes [schools](/protagonism/children).
-But the [enforcement](/protagonism/enforcement) of these institutions is never seen or mentioned, leaving it possible that the schools aren't coercive and the monarchic titles are misnomers, which I guess makes it still an improvement over the par for this world's fiction?

 <br>